adidas/api-guidelines/asynchronous-api-guidelines/03_asyncapi_kafka_specs/a_introduction.md

 Event-driven architectures are becoming increasingly popular for building scalable, responsive, and efficient applications.
 AsyncAPI plays a crucial role in this landscape by offering a standardized way to describe asynchronous APIs, similar to how OpenAPI does for REST APIs.
 AsyncAPI seeks to make the development, maintenance, and testing of asynchronous APIs easier by providing a machine-readable specification.

 It supports various messaging protocols, including MQTT, WebSocket, Kafka, AMQP, and more, making it versatile for different use cases.
-In adidas, we will use it mainly to document Kafka resources created in FDP but nothing prevents you from using it for a different purpose.
+In adidas, ASyncAPI is used mainly to document Kafka resources created across the company in the scope of the Streaming Platform, but nothing prevents you from using it for a different purpose.

 The benefits of using AsyncAPI are, amongst others: